JustinBLDang/justinbldang.github.io/index.md

 toc: true
 ---
 I am a **Computer Science Instructor** that teaches k-12 students about the fundamentals of programming.
 I am also a **Project Lead** that helps High School students build their portfolio.
-I currently work on a ***Machine Learning rocket recovery simulator*** and ***VR Speech and Debate simulator***.
-I am currently using *MLAgents(GAIL, Behavioral Cloning, Experiment Design), ChatGPT API, http-server, Reinforced Learning, Unity Engine* and creating lesson plans/teaching students how to use those tools.
+Some projects I am leading for students are a ***Machine Learning rocket recovery simulator*** and ***VR Speech and Debate simulator***.
+Throughout my work I use a variety of tools, currently I've been working with *MLAgents(GAIL, Behavioral Cloning, Experiment Design), ChatGPT API, http-server, Reinforced Learning, Unity Engine* and curating lesson plans to teach students how to use those tools.

-Outside of work, I build projects in different programming fields.
-I worked on projects in ***Game Development*** in HS and in University I worked on ***algorithms/embedded systems/AI/ML/Computer Networking***.
-I am now working on Web Development projects***(Display Current Track(Spotify Widget) and Personal Website)***.
-Problem solving is one of my strengths due to my work experience and projects.
-My projects in different programming fields has given me a broad set of problem solving methods, which has helped me in my current job to bring the ideas my students have to life.
+I worked on projects in ***Game Development*** in HS and in University I worked on ***algorithms/embedded systems/AI/ML/Computer Networking*** projects.
+Now, I'm working on Web Development projects***(Display Current Track(Spotify Widget) and Personal Website)***.
+These projects have made problem solving one of my biggest strengths, which has been a boon when working with unique projects that each of my students are excited to work on.
+I have been able to help my students, *who are new to programming*, learn complex topics and meet deadlines which resulted in qualification in competitions like [Coolest Projects](https://online.coolestprojects.org/cp-online-2025) and [Congressional App Challenge](https://www.congressionalappchallenge.us/).

-I'm adaptable and quickly learn because of my work environment, hobbies, and academic career.
+I like challenging myself to tackle problems and growing my skill set to prepare for larger obstacles.
+My work and projects are a way for me to continue doing so after graduating University.

 ## Projects